 I'm naturally blonde and have the super-light eyebrows to match.
 When I discovered brow tinting and shaping, it's only slightly hyperbolic to say it changed my life.
-But at my routine brow appointment the other week, my technician casually mentioned that my brows were starting to thin out, probably due to stress.
+But at my routine brow appointment the other week, my technician casually mentioned that my brows were starting to thin out,.
 (Record scratch.)

 Needless to say, the second I got to my computer, I began to research ways to make your eyebrows grow.
 I've only had five great years with them, I lamented.
 They can't thin out on me now.
-(Again, I'm only a slightly hyperbolic person.)
-I emerged from this Googling fugue with two words written down: olive oil.
-Apparently, olive oil is supposed to be this magical elixir full of brow-boosting vitamins.
-I decided to do my own research, and called upon Jodi Shays, owner of Queen Bee Salon & Spa, and Diane Elizabeth, founder of Skin Care Ox.
-Here, they break down the benefits of olive oil for eyebrows.
+I emerged from my Google hole with two words written down: olive oil.
+Apparently, olive oil is some sort of a magical elixir full of brow-boosting vitamins.
+I decided to do my own research and called upon Jodi Shays, owner of Queen Bee Salon & Spa, and Diane Elizabeth, founder of Skin Care Ox.
+We got them to break down the benefits of olive oil for eyebrows.

 "Olive oil is a fantastic oil for repairing and nourishing hair—that's why you'll find olive oil in many hair treatments, shampoos, and products," Elizabeth says.
 "Olive oil is just as beneficial for our eyebrows as it is for our hair.
 It contains fatty acids as well as vitamins E and K, which all work to soften, moisturize, repair, and protect our hair and hair follicles."

 Elizabeth says that olive oil can help your brows grow and reduce dandruff.
 "The omega fatty acids (specifically oleic and linoleic acids) within olive oil help to keep the skin and hair follicles moisturized and prevent dandruff," she explains.
-These same fatty acids also help stop moisture loss.
+These same fatty acids not only add moisture but help stop moisture loss.

-But wait!
-There's more.
+There's more to it than that, though.
 "There are also studies that show that olive oil may inhibit a hormone which causes hair loss.
 Thus, daily use of olive oil on the eyebrows may prevent thinning of the eyebrows over time," she explains.

 "The most important thing people forget is how to enable the oil to be delivered," Shays says.
 "Your brows, like your scalp, need to be exfoliated.
 Dry brush brows every night as part of your bedtime routine."

-She recommends doing a quick upward motion with a spoolie to exfoliate your brow area.
-When the area is full of dry skin and clogged follicles, it slows down hair growth.
+She recommends using a spoolie on your brows in a quick upward motion to exfoliate the area—when your brows are full of dry skin and clogged follicles, it might slow down hair growth.
 "Once cleared of dry skin, wash your face as usual and mix in a gentle enzyme peel two to three times a week to really help clear pores," she says.

 How to Apply

-To apply, Shays says to use a clean spoolie and brush the olive oil over your brow area.
-Leave it on overnight and wash your face with a gentle cleanser in the morning.
+It's pretty easy to use olive oil as a growth serum, though.
+Shays says to use a clean spoolie and brush the olive oil over your brow area.
+Leave it on overnight, and wash your face with a gentle cleanser in the morning.
+Easy as pie.

 "Want to add a boost to this?
 Mix a little honey into the olive oil for extra hydration or become an oil mixologist and add argan oil and castor to the olive oil for more stimulation and hydration," Shays says.

-If you're not into DIYs (no judgment), these pre-made eyebrow conditioners also work wonders.
+If you're not into DIYs (or just don't have the time), these pre-made eyebrow conditioners also work wonders.

 A concentrated serum that's packed with brow-rejuvenating oils and antioxidants.